Generic Name: buprenorphine and naloxone (oral/sublingual) (BUE pre NOR feen and nal OX one (OR al / sub LIN gwal))

 You will need frequent blood tests to check your liver function.

-Wear a medical alert tag or carry an ID card stating that you take buprenorphine and naloxone.
+Wear a medical alert tag or carry an ID card stating that you take this medicine.
 Any medical care provider who treats you should know that you are being treated for narcotic addiction.
 Make sure your family members know you are using this medicine in case they need to speak for you during an emergency.

 Never crush or break a buprenorphine and naloxone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of buprenorphine and naloxone and similar prescription drugs.
+This practice has resulted in death.

 Store at room temperature away from moisture and heat.
 Keep this medicine in the foil pouch until ready to use.
-After opening a pouch, you must use the medicine right away.
 Discard the empty pouch in a place children and pets cannot get to.

 Keep track of the amount of medicine used from each new bottle.
 Buprenorphine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-Do not keep leftover buprenorphine and naloxone pills.
+Do not keep unused buprenorphine and naloxone that is no longer needed.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program, flush any unused pills down the toilet.
+If there is no take-back program, flush any unused medicine down the toilet.

 What happens if I miss a dose?